pha4ge/pipeline-resources/docs/influenza-bioinfo-solutions.md

 ## Influenza Genomic Structure

-The influenza A virus genome is segmented into eight pieces of single-stranded negative-sense viral RNAs (vRNAs).
+The influenza A and influenza B genomes are segmented into eight pieces of single-stranded negative-sense viral RNAs (vRNAs).
 Each of these segments is characterized by conserved 5′ and 3′ termini, segment-specific untranslated regions (UTRs), and typically contains one large open reading frame (ORF).
-These genomic structures are crucial for the virus's ability to use host cellular machinery for replication and protein synthesis.
-The viral RNAs are incorporated into viral ribonucleoproteins (vRNPs), which consist of multiple copies of nucleoprotein (NP) and RNA-dependent RNA polymerase complex (RdRp), composed of PB1, PB2, and PA subunits.
-This assembly facilitates both the transcription of vRNA into viral mRNA, complete with a 5′ cap and a 3′ poly(A) tail, and the replication of vRNA through a complementary RNA (cRNA) intermediate.
-M segment of the virus coding matrix gene.
+These genomic structures are crucial for the virus's ability to use host cellular machinery for replication and protein synthesis ([<u>Ferhadian et al, 2018</u>](https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2018.00559/full)).

+The viral RNAs are incorporated into viral ribonucleoproteins (vRNPs), which consist of multiple copies of nucleoprotein (NP) and RNA-dependent RNA polymerase complex (RdRp), composed of the polymerase basic 1 (PB1), polymerase basic 2 (PB2), and polymerase acidic (PA) subunits ([<u>Chauhan & Gordon, 2022</u>](https://link.springer.com/article/10.1007/s11262-022-01904-w)).
+This facilitates both the transcription of vRNA into viral mRNA, complete with a 5′ cap and a 3′ poly(A) tail, and the replication of vRNA through a complementary RNA (cRNA) intermediate.
+The matrix segment (M) encodes the M1 and M2 proteins that form a bridge between the nucleocapside and viral envelope.
+The non-structural gene (NS) encodes two proteins that play a role in evading the host innate immune response and export of viral ribonucleoproteins ([<u>Bouvier & Palese, 2008</u>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3074182/)).

+There are two surface glycoproteins critical for viral and and release.
+The hemagglutinin (HA) protein is a multifunctional glycoprotein on the surface of the virus which is integral to infectivity, serving as an attachment factor and membrane fusion protein.
+The neuraminidase (NA) protein is another surface glycoprotein that faciliatates viral release from infected cells.
+Both HA and NA are "antigens", meaning they are capable of eliciting a host immune response ([<u>CDC, 2023</u>](https://www.cdc.gov/flu/about/viruses/types.htm)).

 <img src="images/influenza-guidance-fig1.png" style="width:3.95313in;height:3.28467in" />

 **Figure 1**.
-Influenza A virus genome organization
+Influenza A virus genome structure ([<u>Breen et al, 2016</u>](https://www.mdpi.com/1999-4915/8/7/179)).

 ## Public Health Relevance